in the Workplace

 In either case, you can take your grievance to an Employment Tribunal for a judgment on your situation.
 This must be done within three months of your dismissal from work.
 If you are dismissed because your employer says you are incapable of doing the work you were hired to do due to ill health such as M.E., then you may be covered under the Disability Discrimination Act but you will need to see a qualified legal representative as soon as possible.
 The Law Centres Network, Trade Union Congress or Disability Law Service should be able to help you or point you in the right direction for more specialised legal assistance, and to advise you on what steps to take next.

-Lastly, the Business Disability Forum has produced a useful briefing paper titled ‘A Practical Guide to Employment Adjustments for people with Progressive or Fluctuating Conditions’.
+Lastly, the Business Disability Forum has produced a useful briefing paper titled Non-visible disabilities.
 This will be useful for anyone to consult who has to negotiate changes in their hours or in their contract with the employers.
-It makes it clear that a condition like M.E. is covered by the provisions of the Disability Discrimination Act.
 This paper can be downloaded or ordered (at a small charge) from their website.

 Whatever you do, good luck and try to find that magic Balance!
 But at the end of the day, if you are not able to work DO NOT FEEL GUILTY!
 You know your limitations more than anyone else, so listen to your body.
 Please contact me at the address above if you need any other advice about working with M.E.